NelsonMinar/vector-river-map/README.md

 It's a lot of pieces, but each one is pretty simple by itself.
 Combined together they form a powerful open source mapping stack for serving vector data to web browsers.
-You're welcome to [see the map running live](http://www.somebits.com/~nelson/tmp/rivers/) on my server, but the real point of this project is to show developers all the pieces necessary to build their own map using vector tiles.
-Read on for details of how the map is constructed, and be sure to
+You're welcome to [see the map running live](http://www.somebits.com/rivers/rivers-polymaps.html) on my server, but the real point of this project is to show developers all the pieces necessary to build their own map using vector tiles.
+Read on for details of how the map is constructed and be sure to
 [check out the source code](https://github.com/NelsonMinar/vector-river-map);
 lots of comments and a focus on readability.
 There are also some very detailed development notes on